ericlin1001/AdaptivePDE/readme.md

 # Adpative Parallel Differential Evolution for PEC
-Well, this is a basic project plan.
+A parallel program running in cluster to solve Power Electronic Circuit (PEC) problem, https://github. com/ericlin1001/AdaptivePDE

+# What has it achieved?
+* Parallelized Differential Evolution (DE) algorithm, achieved approximately 50% parallel efficiency
+* Support for adaptively distributing tasks among cores, efficiently utilizing all CPU cores
+* Defined an unified Json format for setting up all DE arguments
+* Published corresponding paper: Parallel Differential Evolution Based on Distributed Cloud Computing Resources for Power Electronic Circuit Optimization in GECCO '16 Companion

-## What's purpose of the paper?
-Why do i want to write it?
+# What's purpose of the experiment?
-1. It features on adaptive assgining task.
+1. Adaptively assign tasks among all cores.
-2. Achieving the theoretical limit of speedup ratio.
+2. Achieve the theoretical limit of speedup ratio.
-3. On different setting cpu, we achive the best time.
+3. On different setting of CPUs, achieve the least time.

-## Why I need to write this paper?
-Because, it's a leading action for me to publish a trans paper.
-Publishing a trans paper, means I can get the money I need, that I do sth I want to do.
+# About the experiment
 ## Cluster Setting&Info:
 ```
 All the computers: